-If you would like to cultivate a deeper sense of gratitude, we have created a 52-WEEK GRATITUDE JOURNAL that promotes spiritual well-being through weekly reflection questions, daily thankfulness, and gratitude-based affirmations.
+If you would like to enhance your spiritual life by cultivating a deeper sense of gratitude, we have created a 52-WEEK GRATITUDE JOURNAL that promotes spiritual wellness through weekly reflection questions, daily thankfulness, and gratitude-based affirmations.

 Alternatively, if you are religious or open to a (Christian) faith perspective on life, you might prefer our 52-WEEK GRATITUDE JOURNAL WITH PRAYER SECTIONS.
 In addition to the weekly question prompts, this journal includes encouraging, gratitude-based Bible verses and space to write your own prayers to thank God for all the gifts and blessings you’ve received in your life.

 Mindfulness is the lifelong process of becoming aware of both your inner and outer worlds in the present moment.
 Your inner world includes your thoughts, feelings, and internal sensations.
 Your outer world includes anything you can perceive with your senses.
 Studies have shown that mindfulness can be a profound addition to your spiritual practice as it fosters deeper empathy, decreases feelings of depression, and provides a deeper sense of spirituality.
 Through mindfulness, you not only become more present in your daily life, but you also allow yourself to notice things about yourself, others, and the world around you without judgment.

 #4 – Practice Self-Reflection Through Journaling